Progress on Aircraft Noise Ombuds Scheme

 The Aviation White Paper was announced by the federal government in 2022.
 Submissions to the Terms of Reference (TOR) closed on 10 March 2023.
-The
+The ANO submission to the Aviation White Paper TOR can be accessed below.

 The complainants are community groups from inner Melbourne who complain about both noise from aircraft landing at Melbourne Airport and helicopter sightseeing flights.